futuremarc/SensToken/README.md

 # SensToken
-A token sale dApp for SensTokens built with react, redux, and truffle.
+A token sale dApp for SensToken built with react, redux, and truffle.

 [See it here](https://futuremarc.github.io/SensToken/)

-## Install
+## Getting Started

 1. Make sure you have truffle installed globally `npm install -g truffle`.
 2. `npm install` or `yarn install`
 3. Run in `truffle develop` on port `9545`.
+4. Run `npm run dev`.

 ## Available Scripts